jitsi/jitsi-meet-spot/spot-client/docs/glossary.md

 ### Ultrasonic
 Sound that is not readily perceivable by adults due to its high frequency.
 Can be used to send messages between devices without cables.
 This is a feature of Spot in which a Spot-Remote, likely an iPad set up as a dedicated Spot-Remote, can emit the join code using ultrasonic.
 Receivers, such as a web page implementing an ultrasonic receiver, can listen for the join code and take action.
 The goal is to allow a device to become a Spot-Remote without having to manually navigate to a URL and manually enter a join code.

+### Waiting View
+A UI state within the Spot-Remote where it is connected to a Spot-TV while the Spot-TV is displaying a calendar.
+At this point the Spot-TV is waiting for further action to be taken, such as a Spot-Remote entering a meeting.

 ### Wireless screensharing
 Available on certain web browsers only.
 This feature allows a Spot-Remote to share a screen into a Jitsi-Meet meeting without being physically connected to the Spot-TV machine.
 This works by the Spot-Remote creating a direct connection to the Jitsi-Meet meeting participant, with Spot-TV acting as an intermediary to help establish that direct connection.